Your browser is not supported or outdated so some features of the site might not be available.

 No

 The JBL Portable app is okay.
 It's compatible with iOS and Android, and you can use it to make patterns for the speaker's RGB lights.
-You can pair two speakers together to create a stereo pair or link them with the 'Party Mode' feature to amplify audio for a larger space.
-The 'Equalizer' feature makes a light pattern, but the app doesn't include any sound adjustments like an EQ.
+You can pair two speakers to create a stereo pair or link them with the 'Party Mode' feature to amplify audio for a larger space.
+The 'Equalizer' feature makes a light pattern, but the app doesn't include sound adjustments like an EQ.
 If you want a similar speaker that's more customizable, check out the next-generation JBL Pulse 5.

 Connectivity